edadma/backslash/docs/index.md

 ### Regular Commands

 *Regular commands* or *functions* constitute the largest category of control sequences and cover a wide range of uses.
 They are called *regular* because they are all handled the same way during parsing and rendering.
 Some functions need to be supplied with special input, known as *arguments* in order to produce an output, and others can produce their output without requiring any arguments.
-The regular command reference contains information on all the built-in regular commands.
+The [Regular Command Reference](./regular-command-reference.html) contains information on all the built-in regular commands.

 Here are some examples.